 We and all of our subsidiaries are incorporated under Israeli law and our principal offices and operations are located in the State of Israel.
 Political, economic, security and military conditions in Israel directly affect our operations.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have taken place between Israel and its Arab neighbors and a state of hostility, varying, from time to time, in intensity and degree, has led to security and economic problems for Israel.
+For example, on July 8, 2014, the State of Israel launched an almost two month military operation in the Hamas-controlled Gaza strip.
 We could be adversely affected by hostilities involving Israel, the interruption or curtailment of trade between Israel and its trading partners, a significant increase in inflation, or a significant downturn in the economic or financial condition of Israel.